 85% of participants said they learned a lot about hockey skills

 90% of participants said they learned a lot about being a good teammate

 92% of participants said they were active while having fun

-“My kids were nervous to play a sport they weren’t too familiar with and they quickly realize they can do the sport by being confident in themselves and getting out of their comfort zone to have fun on a team.
-This was the biggest impact the hockey league has made on my students—the transformation in my kids and building their confidence.” – Playworks Coach
+“My kids were nervous to play a sport they weren’t too familiar with and they quickly realize they can do the sport by being confident in themselves and getting our of their comfort zone to have fun on a team.
+This was the biggest impact the hockey league has made on my students, the transformation in my kids and building their confidence.” – Playworks coach